daattali/shinyjs/README.md

 and [Twitter](https://twitter.com/hashtag/rstats).

 **Due to the large volume of requests I receive, I’m unable to provide free support.
-If you can’t solve any issue and require my personal help, please visit <https://xscode.com/daattali/shinyjs> or [contact me](https://attalitech.com/contact).**
+If you can’t solve an issue and require paid help, please [contact me](https://attalitech.com/contact).**

 <h2>